OpenMDM/OpenMDM/README.md

 # OpenMDM Project

-OpenMDM Project is an Open-Source Mobile Device Management project, initially developped to support iOS devices, but built in order to be easily extended with multiple device types.
+OpenMDM Project is an Open-Source Mobile Device Management project, initially developed to support iOS devices, but built in order to be easily extended with multiple device types.
+It's written in Python 3.4 (and needs to be used with Python 3.X)

 ### Version